 What Is Skilled Nursing?

-Skilled nursing communities—also called nursing homes—provide all the services of an assisted living community, plus 24/7 medical care.
+Skilled nursing facilities (SNFs) —also called nursing homes—provide all the services of an assisted living community, plus 24/7 medical care.
 Many older adults come to skilled nursing communities after a significant health event like a stroke or heart attack.
 They are too well to stay in a hospital but still need around-the-clock care to remain stable.

 Nursing homes require a much higher level of staffing than assisted living communities.
 At a certified skilled nursing community, licensed practical nurses (LPNs) are on duty at all times and a registered nurse (RN) is on duty at least eight hours every day.